-All Home and Community Based Services (HCBS) STAR+PLUS Waiver (SPW) members meet Medical Necessity (MN) and therefore have a need for one or more nursing tasks.
-It is the responsibility of the managed care organization (MCO) service coordinator to identify and document in the plan of care (POC) how the member's nursing need(s) will be met.
+All STAR+PLUS Home and Community Based Services (HCBS) program members meet medical necessity (MN) and have a need for one or more nursing tasks, as described in Texas Administrative Code (TAC), Title 40, §19.2401.
+It is the responsibility of the managed care organization (MCO) service coordinator to identify and document in the individual service plan (ISP) or Form H1700-B, Non-STAR+PLUS HCBS Program Services, how the member's nursing need(s) will be met.

-The member's nursing needs may be met by direct or delegated nursing, health maintenance activity (HMA) or informal support as described below:
+The member's nursing needs may be met by direct or delegated nursing, health maintenance activity (HMA), informal support, or a combination, as described below:

 Direct nursing provided by a registered nurse (RN) or a licensed vocation nurse (LVN).
-This includes nursing services with a third-party resource (TPR) as the payer and nursing with HCBS SPW as the payer.
+This includes nursing services with a third-party resource (TPR) as the payer and nursing with the STAR+PLUS HCBS program as the payer.

-Delegation by an RN to an unlicensed assistive person (UAP), such as a personal attendant in accordance with Texas Board of Nursing (BON) rules.
+Delegation by an RN to an unlicensed assistive person (UAP), such as a personal attendant in accordance with Texas Board of Nursing rules, which may be delivered through Community First Choice (CFC) or the STAR+PLUS HCBS program.

-RN determination that a nursing task(s) is an HMA in accordance with Texas BON rules.
-The HMAs include performance of nursing tasks by a paid attendant and by informal support.
+RN determination that a nursing task(s) is an HMA in accordance with Texas Board of Nursing rules.
+HMAs include performance of nursing tasks by a paid attendant and by informal support.
 For a member who chooses the provider or service responsibility option (SRO), the MCO service coordinator, in conjunction with the agency RN, makes the determination that a nursing task is an HMA.

 Informal support, such as unpaid family members, may be trained in the provision of nursing tasks to meet a member's needs.
-The MCO service coordinator must identify and document the tasks to be performed by the informal support on Form H1700-B, Non-HCBS STAR+PLUS Waiver Services, and the informal support must agree to perform the nursing tasks.
+The MCO service coordinator must identify and document the tasks to be performed by the informal support on Form H1700-B and the informal support must agree to perform the nursing tasks.

-For information about delegation and HMAs, refer to the Texas Administrative Code for Texas BON, Title 22, Part 11, Rules 224 and 225.
+For information about delegation and HMAs, refer to TAC for Texas Board of Nursing, Title 22, Part 11, Chapters 224 and 225.

 6230 Nursing Services in Assisted Living Facilities